Joben28/SimpleWPF/SimpleWPF.Core/Navigation/readme.md

 ## STEP 1: Setting up ApplicationViewModel

 Typically to get started for navigation, you want to do some simple setup in your applications `App.xaml.cs`.
-However, before doing this you must create an `ApplicationViewModel`, you can think of it as a `MainViewModel`.
-This view model must implement the `ISimpleNavigationHandler` interface and it will hold the navigations *current* view model instance, as well as the current view models *window*.
+However, before doing this you must create an `ApplicationViewModel` which will be the provider of the navigation service.
+This view model must implement the `ISimpleNavigationHandler` interface and it will hold the navigations *current* view model instance, as well as the current view models *window* (If, as you will see later, you use the SimpleWindow).

-It also would be preferrable, or even neccessary, to setup the interface properties to handle property change notification.
+It also would be neccessary to setup the interface properties to handle property change notification.
 You can do this by using the `SimpleViewModel` as the base class.

 *AppViewModel Example:*
 ````C#